-Our results of operations and financial condition may be adversely affected by global economic and financial market conditions.
+Our results of operations and financial condition may be adversely affected by global economic conditions.

-Recent global economic and financial markets conditions, including severe disruptions in the credit markets, the potential for a significant and prolonged global economic recession, and a global increase in commodity prices, may materially and adversely affect our results of operations and financial condition.
+Continued weakness in the global economy, including the potential for a prolonged global economic recession, high unemployment, and a global increase in commodity prices, may materially and adversely affect our results of operations and financial condition.
 These conditions may also materially impact our customers, suppliers and other parties with whom we do business.
 For example, end users may put off discretionary repairs or, as a result of increases in average fuel prices, drive less miles thereby resulting in less need for our products.
-Economic and financial market conditions that adversely affect our customers may cause them to terminate existing purchase orders or to reduce the volume of products they purchase from us in the future.
+Economic conditions that adversely affect our customers may cause them to terminate existing purchase orders or to reduce the volume of products they purchase from us in the future.
 In connection with the sale of products, we normally do not require collateral as security for customer receivables and do not purchase credit insurance.
 We may have significant balances owing from customers that operate in cyclical industries and under leveraged conditions that may impair the collectability of those receivables.
 Failure to collect a significant portion of amounts due on those receivables could have a material adverse effect on our results of operations and financial condition.
-Adverse economic and financial market conditions may also cause our suppliers to be unable to meet their commitments to us or may cause suppliers to make changes in the credit terms they extend to us, such as shortening the required payment period for outstanding accounts receivable or reducing the maximum amount of trade credit available to us.
-Changes of this type could significantly affect our liquidity and could have a material adverse effect on our results of operations and financial condition.
-If we are unable to successfully anticipate changing economic and financial markets conditions, we may be unable to effectively plan for and respond to those changes, and our business could be negatively affected.
+Adverse economic conditions may also cause our suppliers to be unable to meet their commitments to us or may cause suppliers to make changes in the credit terms they extend to us, such as shortening the required payment period for outstanding accounts receivable or reducing the maximum amount of trade credit available to us.
+Changes of this type or worsening economic conditions could significantly affect our liquidity and could have a material adverse effect on our results of operations and financial condition.